ibm-cloud-docs/sell/service-platform.md

 # How third-party services use the {{site.data.keyword.Bluemix_notm}} platform
 {: #how-it-works}

-A third-party service uses the {{site.data.keyword.Bluemix_notm}} platform for authentication, access, self service provisioning, metering, and billing.
+A third-party service uses the {{site.data.keyword.Bluemix_notm}} platform for authentication, access, self-service instance creation, metering, and billing.
 This topic provides a high-level overview of the platform components your service uses, and pulls these concepts together into an end-to-end provisioning scenario.
 {: shortdesc}

 ## The {{site.data.keyword.Bluemix_notm}} provisioning layer
 {: #provisioning-layer}

 The provisioning layer manages the lifecycle of {{site.data.keyword.Bluemix_notm}} resources.
-The provisioning layer is responsible for controlling and tracking the lifecycle of resources in a customer account. *Resources* are physical or logical components that can be provisioned or reserved for an application or service instance.
+The provisioning layer is responsible for controlling and tracking the lifecycle of resources in a customer account. *Resources* are physical or logical components that can be created or reserved for an application or service instance.
 Examples of resources include database, accounts, processor, memory, and storage limits.
 In general, resources that are tracked by the provisioning layer are intended to associate usage metrics and billing, but that isn’t always the case.
 In some cases, the resource might be associated to the provisioning layer to ensure that the resource lifecycle can be managed along with the account lifecycle.

 ### Resource lifecycle management
 {: #lifecycle}

-The provisioning layer provides common APIs to control the lifecycle of resources from provisioning (creating an instance) to binding (creating access credentials) to unbinding (removing access) to de-provisioning (deleting an instance).
+The provisioning layer provides common APIs to control the lifecycle of resources from creation (creating an instance) to binding (creating access credentials) to unbinding (removing access) to deletion (deleting an instance).
 Additionally, the {{site.data.keyword.Bluemix_notm}} platform provides CLIs and a UI that can manage the lifecycle of these resources that don’t require you to create your own facilities.

 The provisioning layer provides APIs to help you manage the following elements of your resource lifecycle:
-* Provisioning
+* Creating a resource instance
 * Updating a resource instance
 * Binding
 * Resource keys
 * Unbinding
-* De-provisioning
+* Deleting a resource instance

 ## {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM)
 {: #iam}

 Identity Access Management (IAM) enables you to securely authenticate users and control access to all cloud resources consistently across {{site.data.keyword.Bluemix_notm}}.
 The {{site.data.keyword.Bluemix_notm}} provisioning layer adopted IAM for authentication and authorization of actions that are taken against the provisioning layer.
-Third-party offering providers use IAM to create an authentication flow (OAuth).
+Third-party product providers use IAM to create an authentication flow (OAuth).
 See [What is IAM?](/docs/account?topic=account-iamoverview) for more information.

-If your offering uses OpenID Connect (OIDC) libraries, IAM supports OIDC integration.
+If your product uses OpenID Connect (OIDC) libraries, IAM supports OIDC integration.
 OIDC is an authentication layer on top of OAuth 2.0, an authorization framework and can help simplify the onboarding process.
 For more information on OIDC, see [Open ID Connect](http://openid.net/connect/){: external}.

 ## {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog}

-The {{site.data.keyword.Bluemix_notm}} catalog stores the offering definitions (description, features, images, URLs, and so on) of the resources that are displayed in the {{site.data.keyword.Bluemix_notm}} console.
-Partner Center is used to define all aspects of your service's required metadata.
+The {{site.data.keyword.Bluemix_notm}} catalog stores the product definitions (description, features, images, URLs, and so on) of the resources that are displayed in the {{site.data.keyword.Bluemix_notm}} console.
 This metadata is published to the catalog and used for display in the catalog.
 Key items are included here to jumpstart your understanding.

 * Programmatic service name: Technical name for your service.
 The service name is critical and must be correctly defined.
 You must provide both a service name that is used to identify the service by the {{site.data.keyword.Bluemix_notm}} platform, and a display name that your customers see in the {{site.data.keyword.Bluemix_notm}} catalog.
 The service name isn't your display name.
 * Display name: User-friendly name for your service.
 For example, Compose Redis